istio/community/CONTRIBUTING.md

 ## Contributor license agreements

 We'd love to accept your contributions!
-But before we can take them, you will have to fill out the [Google CLA](https://cla.developers.google.com).
+But before we can take them, you will have to fill out the [Contributor License Agreement](CLA.md).

-Once you are CLA'ed, we'll be able to accept your pull requests.
+Once you are covered by the CLA, we'll be able to accept your pull requests.
 This is necessary because you own the copyright to your changes, even after your contribution becomes part of this project.
-So this agreement simply gives Google permission to use and redistribute your contributions as part of the project.
+This agreement gives the CNCF (and its parent the Linux Foundation) permission to use and redistribute your contributions as part of the project.

 ## Design documents